apache/qpid/qpid/tools/src/java/README.txt

            messages off the offending queue, i.e. it acts rather like a fuse.
 It's mainly a bit of a toy, but it's a pretty good illustration of how to trigger QMF method invocation from QMF Events.
 It would be pretty easy to modify this to redirect messages to a different queue if a particular queue fills.
-QpidRestAPI: This is a Web Service that exposes QMF2 via a REST API see "The GUI" section below.
+QpidRestAPI: This is a Web Service that exposes QMF2 via a REST API, see "The GUI" section below for details.

 ************************************************* The GUI *************************************************

-There is a fairly comprehensive Web based GUI available for Qpid that works with the C++ Broker and also the Java Broker if the QMF plugin has been installed (see README-Java-Broker.txt).
+Included in the tools package, there is a fairly comprehensive Web based GUI available for Qpid that works with the C++ Broker and also the Java Broker if the QMF plugin has been installed (see README-Java-Broker.txt).

-The GUI is in the form of a pure client side "single page" Web App written in JavaScript that uses the QpidRestAPI to proxy the QMF API.
-QpidRestAPI also serves up the GUI.
+The GUI is in the form of a pure client side "single page" Web App written in JavaScript that uses the QpidRestAPI to proxy the QMF API, and also serve up the GUI.

-There is comprehensive JavaDoc for the QpidRestAPI, the most useful classes to look at are:
+There is comprehensive JavaDoc for the QpidRestAPI (see earlier for build instructions), where the most useful classes to look at are:
 QpidRestAPI: This describes the various command line options available.
 QpidServer: This provides documentation for the actual REST API itself, in effect the REST mapping for QMF

 QpidRestAPI provides a fairly complete REST mapping for QMF, it was primarily written as the back-end to the GUI, but there's no reason why it couldn't be used in its own right.

-To get started, the simplest and probably most common use case can be kicked of simply by firing up the REST API via:
+To get started, after you have extracted the tools release as described earlier, the simplest and probably most common use case can be kicked offby changing into the bin/ directory and firing up the REST API via:
 ./QpidRestAPI

 This will bind the HTTP port to 8080 on the "wildcard" address (0.0.0.0).
 The QMF connection will default to